fullstackdeveloper007/InterviewQuestions/DesignPatterns.md

 Use the Factory Method when you don’t know beforehand the exact types and dependencies of the objects your code should work with

 Factory allows the consumer to create new objects without having to know the details of how they're created, or what their dependencies are - they only have to give the information they actually want.

+The another advantage of factory pattern is decopling of one class from the other. change at one place and reflect at many places.

 <div>
 **Pros**